-Recent business experience of the Directors is set forth above under "Election of Director."
+Recent business experience of the Directors is set forth above under "Election of Directors."
 Recent business experience of the executive officers who are not also Directors is as follows:

-Walter T. Erazmus has been President of the Company since June, 1999.
+Walter T. Erazmus has been President of the Company since June 1999.
 Prior thereto, he served as Executive Vice President - Finance of the Company and Chief Financial Officer of the Company since November 1994 and of Gibraltar New York since 1977.
 He was Vice President - Finance of the Company and Chief Financial Officer of the Company from its formation until November 1994.

-Joseph A. Rosenecker has been Executive Vice President of the Company since November 1994.
-He served as Vice President - - Sales of the Company from its formation until November 1994 and has been the director of Gibraltar New York's coldrolled strip operations since 1989.
+Joseph A. Rosenecker was Executive Vice President of the Company from November 1994 through January 2002.
+He served as Vice President - Sales of the Company from its formation until November 1994 and was the director of Gibraltar New York's cold-rolled strip operations from 1989 through January 2002.
 He was President of Gibraltar New York's strip and strapping divisions from 1978 to 1989.

-Carl P. Spezio has been Executive Vice President since November 1994.
+Carl P. Spezio has been Executive Vice President of the Company since November 1994 and has served as President of its Heat Treating Group since 1996.
 Prior thereto, he was Vice President - Manufacturing and Quality Control of the Company since its formation.
-He has been the director of Gibraltar New York's metal processing operations since 1989.
 He was President of the Gibraltar Metals Division of Gibraltar New York from 1977 to 1989.